-Suominen’s Annual Report 2016 examines sustainability from the social, environmental and economic perspectives of responsibility.
-We report on our sustainability work every year in the Annual Report.
+Suominen’s Annual Report 2017 examines sustainability from social, environmental, governance and economic perspectives.
+Non-financial information required by Directive 2014/95/EU and the Finnish Accounting Act is disclosed in the Sustainability section of the Annual Report.
+We report on our progress in sustainability in the Annual Report.

 Health, safety and environmental data is collected from Suominen’s production units.
 In accordance with the materiality principle, locations that do not have production operations are not included in the data.

-We continuously develop our sustainability reporting with the goal of open, meaningful and equal stakeholder communication.
+We continuously develop our sustainability reporting and strive for open, meaningful and equal stakeholder communications.